ctnava/rxtechnotes/5_settings.md

 ##### 📞 Picking up the Phone

+> 🧾 Pharmacy Clerks may answer general questions about store hours or services, and direct them to appropriate staff.

 Typically a front-end task, though back-end technicians may also assist.
 On the phone, pharmacy technicians may:

 - 📞 Answer general questions about prescription status or store services